Bjarten/practical-python-programming-for-iot/README.md

-# practical-python-programming-for-iot
+# Practical Python Programming for IoT
-My exercise, notes, and code for the book Practical Python Programming for IoT
+My exercises, notes, and code, for the book [Practical Python Programming for IoT](https://www.amazon.com/dp/B08K3MD5Z1/).
+You can find the official support code for the book [here](https://github.com/PacktPublishing/Practical-Python-Programming-for-IoT).